 - Re-evaluation of disability may be necessary as often as every semester depending on disability.

 If a student needs accommodations in a specific course, they should discuss the need with the faculty for the course and with the Director of the Office of Disability Services.
 They should be prepared to provide the necessary documentation and supporting evidence for the accommodations.

 If a student is unclear about what accommodations might be necessary in order to make the course requirements accessible due to the circumstances of the student's disability, they may request an appointment with the Director of the Office of Disability Services to discuss options.

 It is the student's responsibility to inform individual faculty if they will need accommodations or use any auxiliary aids in the class and to supply a letter to the faculty from the Office of Disability Services outlining the approved accommodations.
 This is both a courtesy as well as an opportunity for the student and the faculty to discuss potential situations before they become barriers to the student's ability to perform the tasks required in the course.

-The student may request a joint meeting between the faculty, themself, and the Director of the Office of Disability Services at any time to discuss accommodations, aids, or other issues related to the interaction between the disability and the course.
+The student may request a joint meeting between the faculty, themselves, and the Director of the Office of Disability Services at any time to discuss accommodations, aids, or other issues related to the interaction between the disability and the course.
 In this role, the Director will serve as a liaison between the student and the faculty, providing information to both and facilitating a workable agreement between the two.

 Faculty are expected to make all approved reasonable accommodations to enable the student with a disability to have access to the course and all of the activities and requirements in the course.
 Faculty are not expected to sacrifice course expectations or quality of student work.
 Waivers of assignments are expected to occur only if the assignment is not essential to the course and an acceptable substitute assignment cannot be identified.

 The following procedure will facilitate this process: